Mark070707/Software-Engineering-Portfolio/week2_setup.md

 * Give a blow-by-blow account of everything you did.
 Instead, you should highlight the important points.

-  I have set up my development envirnment corectly.
-Screen shot Evidence of Visual Studio code up and running is avalable here
+  I have set up my development envirnment successfully.
+Visual Studio is now connected to GitHub repositories.
+  Screen shot Evidence of the installed Visual Studio showing the week2 portfolio instructions data taken from my own GitHub repository is avalable here-

+  I have downloaded GitHub Desktop to my Macbook and connected it to the Green Teams repository and my own repository named "Software-Engineering-Portfolio" on Visual Studio, screenshot evidence of GitHub working with my repositoeies can be seen here-

+  I understand that there is different configeration setups available, one of them being using git version control directly from the terminal, or using Visual studio to connect to GitHub website reposotories.
+I have chosen to download Github Desktop to my MacBook and update the repositories via markdown language on Visual Studio.

+  This is my first time using GitHub and found it challenging to get it to work in harmony with Visual Studio.
+I watched many YouTube videos to help my understanding of what GitHub is used for.